 Week 1 Work 10 Points

 Week 2 Work 10 Points

 Week 3 Work 10 Points

-Overall Quality of Final Product
+Overall Quality of Final Product 70 Points

-70 Points 100 Points

-Total Points Possible:
+Total Points Possible: 100 Points

-10 Points 5 - 9 Points 1 - 4 Points 0 Points Week 1 Work Assignment minimum of number of songs, or overall EP length is presented for workshopping.
+10 Points 5 - 9 Points 1-4 Points 0 Points Week 1 Work Assignment minimum of number of songs, or overall EP length is presented for workshopping.
 Less than 75% of assignment minimum of number of songs, or overall EP length is presented for workshopping.
 Less than 50% of assignment minimum of number of songs, or overall EP length is presented for workshopping.
 No songs are presented for workshopping.
 Week 2 Work Assignment minimum number of songs, or overall EP length is presented.
 Obvious improvements in the mixes are apparent.
 Less than 75% of assignment minimum of number of songs, or overall EP length is presented for workshopping.
 Some improvements in the mixes are apparent.
 Less than 50% of assignment minimum of number of songs, or overall EP length is presented for workshopping.
 Little to no improvements in the mixes are apparent.
 No songs are presented for workshopping, or no updates from Week 1 work are presented.
 Week 3 Work Assignment minimum number of songs, or overall EP length is ready for final comments before turn in.
 Less than 75% of assignment minimum of number of songs, or overall EP length is ready for final comments before turn in.
 Less than 50% of assignment minimum of number of songs, or overall EP length is ready for final comments before turn in.
 No songs are presented for workshopping, or no updates from Week 1 and 2 work are presented.

-60 - 70 Points 40 - 59 Points 30 - 39 Points 0 - 29 Points Overall Quality of 76% to All EP 50% - 75% of EP 25% 49% of EP 0% 24% of EP Final Product content is content is content is content is produced and produced and produced and produced and realized.
-No realized.
-No realized.
-No realized.
-No peaking is present. peaking is present. peaking is present. peaking is present.
-Overall mix and Overall mix and Overall mix and Overall mix and stereo spectrum stereo spectrum stereo spectrum stereo spectrum are balanced. are balanced. are balanced. are balanced.
-Songs are Songs are Songs may or may Songs may or may published to a published to a not be published to not be published to music streaming music streaming a music streaming a music streaming service. service. service. service.
+60 - 70 Points 40 - 59 Points 30 - 39 Points 0 - 29 Points

+Overall Quality of Final Product 76% to All EP content is produced and realized.
+No peaking is present.
+Overall mix and stereo spectrum are balanced.
+Songs are published to a 50% - 75% of EP content is produced and realized.
+No peaking is present.
+Overall mix and stereo spectrum are balanced.
+Songs are published to a 25% 49% of EP content is produced and realized.
+No peaking is present.
+Overall mix and stereo spectrum are balanced.
+Songs may or may not be published to 0% 24% of EP content is produced and realized.
+No peaking is present.
+Overall mix and stereo spectrum are balanced.
+Songs may or may not be published to Songs are Songs are Songs may or may Songs may or may music streaming service. music streaming service. a music streaming service. a music streaming service.